gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Naming scheme for tasks and binaries.
 - Introduce a toolchain concept, so that the compiler and linker from the same toolchain are always used together.
 - Add compiler and linker options to the binaries.
+- Separate out compiler and linker options on the component.
-- Add object files directory property to the binaries.
+- Add object file directory property to the binaries.
-- Add a convention to give each binary a separate output directory.
+- Add a convention to give each binary a separate object file directory.
 - Add link dependencies to binaries.
 This is resolved to determine which dependencies to link against.
-- Separate out compiler and linker options on the component.
 - Add a hook to allow the generated compiler and linker command-line options to be tweaked before forking.
 - Add an `InstallExecutable` task type and use this to install an executable.
+- Allow the C++ compiler and linker executables for a toolchain to be specified.

 ## Test cases